About Maclaurin Chaplaincy

 Find out about the chapel, the chaplaincy team and religious and spiritual groups.

-The Maclaurin Chapel is a place for students and staff to gather, reflect and study.
-Located in a beautiful part of the City Campus (behind Old Government House), it is open each weekday from 8:30am-5pm during semester time.
+The Chaplaincy is based at the Maclaurin Chapel and hall, a place for students and staff to gather, reflect and study.
+Located in a beautiful and peaceful part of the City Campus (behind Old Government House), it is open each weekday from 8:30am-5pm during semester time.

 The University of Auckland also provides quiet spaces for reflection and meditation, and prayer rooms for Muslim University staff and students.